 WELCOME & INTRODUCTION

-- The organizers of the event welcome you and give a brief introduction into the most important current political and societal issues in the Czech Republic and Slovakia.
+- The organizers of the event welcome you and give a brief introduction into the most important current political and societal issues in the Czech Republic.

 17:00 – 18:00